whoodes/journeythroughC/README.md

-UPDATE: C_Note has had all data functions implemented.
+UPDATE: On 10/24/2018, C_Note has had all data functions implemented.
 Additionaly, a readfile function runs as the program starts up and writes the data from the linked list to the file upon exit.
 If the file exists, it is over-written.
 Also, cleaned up debugger metadata appearance.